OAGi/Score/docs/user_guide/index.rst

 The second method can discard multiple Context Schemes simultaneously:

-1. On the top menu of the page, click “Context”.
+1. On the top menu of the page, click "Context".

-2. Choose “View/Edit Context Scheme” from the drop-down list.
+2. Choose "View/Edit Context Scheme" from the drop-down list.

 3. Click the checkbox in front of the Context Scheme you want to discard.

-4. Click the “Discard” button at the top-right of the page.
+4. Click the "Discard" button at the top-right of the page.

 5. Confirm your intention as described in #5 of the first method.